CloudLabsAI-Azure/CAF-Secure-Methodology/03-secure-infrastructure-with-azure-firewall-premium.md

 1. On the **IDPS** page select the **Signature rules (1)** tab and under **Signature ID**, in the open text box type **2032081 (2)**.

    ![](images/firewall11.png "search gateway")

+    >**Note: In case you didn't find the Signature ID continue onto the next task and please try this step after 20-30 mins as it can take sometime to show up.**

 1. Select **2032081 (1)** signature id and click on **Edit Rules (2)**.